andres-rod-g/andres-rod-g/README.md

-# About Me!
+**Currently: CTO & CPO at VAKANO STUDIO**
-## Personal Info
+# Personal Info
 👋🏻 Hi!
-My name Is [Andrés](https://www.mwkp.online/), but you can call me 'Andrew'
+My name Is **Andrés**.

-I love programming, and learning lots of new things.

-## About my learning Process

-I'm a FullStack Developer!
-You can see my FreeCodeCamp Certs on my [LinkedIn page](https://www.linkedin.com/in/andres-felipe-rodr%C3%ADguez-gallego-9055131b0/) if you want.
-Right now, I use the MERN stack with some libraries!
-I'm (and I'll be always) on learning progress, so maybe on a week or two you will see new things here!
-I'm currently working on some fullstack projects.
-More information on my repositories, or on my [portfolio](https://www.mwkp.online/).

-### Learned
+- Programmer & Also someone who can lead programmers to a common goal.
+- Leader of a gruop of 15 programmers & designers.
+- Teacher of Game development in schools.

+# Some of my Knoledges

-#### Languages & Importart
+## Languages & Importart
-- HTML & CSS (SASS)
+- ⭐⭐⭐⭐✨ HTML & CSS
-- JavaScript
+- ⭐⭐⭐⭐✨ JavaScript
-- General FrontEnd
+- ⭐⭐⭐⭐✨ TypeScript
-- General BackEnd and API
+- ⭐⭐⭐⭐✨ General BackEnd and API
-- Python
+- ⭐⭐⭐✨✨ Python
-- C# (6 months working on my own projects)
+- ⭐⭐⭐✨✨ C#
-- Godot (VideoGames)
+- ⭐⭐⭐⭐⭐ Godot
+- ⭐⭐⭐✨✨ NGinx
+- ⭐⭐⭐✨✨ AWS
+- ⭐⭐⭐⭐⭐ Figma
+- ⭐⭐⭐⭐✨ Illustrator
+- ⭐⭐⭐✨✨ Photoshop

-#### Frameworks and Others
+## Frameworks and Others
 - React
 - React Native
 - Redux